FAQ for Hypnotherapy

 What does Hypnosis feel like?

 Hypnosis is a very peaceful, tranquil, and serene feeling.
 Your body is tremendously relaxed but your mind is focused in the present moment.
-You will feel a sense of renewal and feel reinvigorated after a Hypnotherapy session, especially with the experts at Revibe Therapy in Winter Park.
+You will feel a sense of renewal and feel reinvigorated after a Hypnotherapy session, especially with the experts at Revibe Therapy.

 Will I remain In control during Hypnosis?